-A maximum of two units of SOCI 489 may be used towards this requirement.
+Up to six lower-division units may be transferred in to meet this requirement.
+A maximum of two units of SOCI 489 may be used.

 Electives Requirement

 To complete the total units required for the bachelor's degree, select additional elective courses from the total University offerings.
 You should consult with an advisor regarding the selection of courses which will provide breadth to your University experience and possibly apply to a supportive second major or minor.